This browser is not actively supported anymore. For the best passle experience, we strongly recommend you upgrade your browser.

 • that do business in California.

-Definitions of “revenue”, “doing business in California” as well as “parent” and “subsidiaries” (see below in relation to consolidation) are being developed by the California Air Resources Board (“CARB”).
+Definitions of “revenue”, “doing business in California” as well as “parent” and “subsidiaries” (see below in relation to consolidation) were not included in the laws.
+Instead, the California Air Resources Board (“CARB”) was tasked with promulgating implementing regulations that include, among other things, these key definitions.

 When does it apply from?

-SB 253 requires all reporting entities to disclose Scope 1 and Scope 2 emissions beginning in 2026 (on or by a date determined by CARB) and Scope 3 emissions beginning in 2027 (on a schedule to be specified by CARB).
+SB 253 requires all reporting entities to disclose Scope 1 and Scope 2 emissions beginning in 2026 and Scope 3 emissions beginning in 2027 (on a schedule to be specified by CARB).
+CARB has approved implementing regulations that establish a first-year reporting deadline for SB 253 for Scope 1 and 2 emissions for the applicable preceding fiscal year as on or before 10 August 2026.
+CARB announced that it will begin a separate rulemaking on GHG emission reporting requirements for 2027 and onwards.

 What is required?